Evolution of an economical and environment-friendly material

 Frames made from UPVC are also leak proof and frost-free.
-Unlike wooden or metal windows, they require very low maintenance with just regular cleansing with warm soap water.
+Unlike wooden or metal windows & doors, they require very low maintenance with just regular cleansing with warm soap water.
 Previously available only in white, they can now be customized in vibrant colors or even with a wooden finish to complement decors of buildings.
 An additional survey from BPF states that UPVC stays viable and strong for more than 20 years at a stretch and makes up for 90% of the replacement windows that are installed in the world now.

 UPVC is an energy-efficient material, reducing electricity utilization by minimizing dependence on temperature regulation, thus saving precious fuel and keeping your bills low.
 UPVC has brought about a revolution in the fenestration industry by providing a low cost, durable and environment-friendly alternative for construction materials.